ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    Formulas used in Fig. :ref:`fig-excel1`. :label:`fig-excel2`

-1. Expressivity and Reuse

-   a.
-Background.
-Common processing of biochemical assays to compute key characteristics of enzymes
-   b.
-Requirements

-      a.) *Expressivity*: limited ability specify calculations as expressions b.) *Reuse*: Cannot reuse (robustly) formulas in other spreadsheets or in software systems

 .. figure:: ExcelMultiTable.png

    Student grade data from two departments in the school of engineering.